Velocidex/velociraptor-docs/content/blog/2021/2021-11-09-eql2vql/_index.md

 Since VQL is a much more capable language with access to a lot more data (since it is running on the endpoint), we hope to build more accurate and powerful detection rules.
-For example by correlating information from the filesystem, NTFS analysis, yara scans, memory analysis etc. This capabilities can build on the basic EQL detection rules to help eliminate false positives.
+For example by correlating information from the filesystem, NTFS analysis, Yara scans, memory analysis etc. These capabilities can build on the basic EQL detection rules to help eliminate false positives.
 At the same time we can draw on the existing body of work in detection rules available with EQL.

 We decided to focus on EQL because it is fairly similar to VQL in spirit (both are query languages) so the conversion is a little easier.
-But there are other sources of threat intel such as Sigma which also output to EQL!
+But there are other sources of threat intelligence such as Sigma which also output to EQL!
 A good coverage of the EQL capabilities will get us Sigma support as well.